 When you’re ready to set up your very own slackline, first you’ll need to find an area large enough to support it.
 It should be at least 10 feet less than the amount of line you’re using, and free of any obstacles or debris.

 Once you have decided on the best place to set up your line, it’s time to gather the necessary gear.
 This includes:

 - 1-inch climbing webbing, though you can choose 2-inch webbing if you prefer a wider line to walk on.
 This webbing should be about 40 to 50 feet long, depending on the amount of space you have to work with.
 Remember, the longer the line, the more vibration and sway you may be dealing with.

 - 5 oval climbing-strength carabiners.
-If using thicker line, you can substitute a ratchet for easier tightening, especially if you are on a budget, because it is a bit cheaper if you don’t already have the carabiners.
+If using thicker line, you can substitute a ratchet for easier tightening.
+If you don’t have carabiners, you can find one suited for your needs in our article about the best carabiners.

 - 2 climbing slings, each 6 feet long.

 - 2 old towels, pieces of cardboard, carpet, or something similar to protect the trees being used as anchor points.

 After you’ve gathered your supplies, it is time to get down to work.
 It is quite simple to set up your slackline, especially if you follow these easy steps:

 1. Hopefully, you’ve already selected two strong trees on which to anchor your slackline.
 They should be thick enough to hold the weight of everyone who may be using the line.